-Activity Evidence that supports this approach Challenge number(s) addressed Creative play Continuous Professional Development (CPD) The average impact of behaviour interventions is four additional months' progress over the course of a year.
+Activity Evidence that supports this approach Challenge number(s) addressed Creative play Continuous Professional Development (CPD) Project Play development to reduce the amount of behaviour incidents during unstructured time.
+The average impact of behaviour interventions is four additional months' progress over the course of a year.
 Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
 EEF Behaviours Instrumental value of interventions to improve playtimes can be found in children's greater engagement in a range of movements, increased prosocial behaviour and reduction in conflicts, the development of social and emotional skills, better problemsolving skills, self-regulation and self-confidence, and reduced stress, boredom and injury.
 All of which are conducive to learning and therefore progress made.
 A case for play in schools 4 Mental Health Lead & Family Support Social and emotional learning (SEL) approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year Improvements appear more likely when SEL approaches are embedded into routine educational practices and supported by professional development and training for staff.
 In addition, the implementation of the programme and the degree to which teachers are committed to the approach appear to be important.
 EEF Social and Emotional 2

-Activity Evidence that supports this approach Challenge number(s) addressed CPD- When the adult changes everything changes The average impact of behaviour interventions is four additional months' progress over the course of a year.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD- When the adult changes everything changes The average impact of behaviour interventions is four additional months' progress 4 Close monitoring of behaviour and interventions provided to support children who struggle to self-regulate. over the course of a year.
 Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
-EEF Behaviours A case for play in schools 4
+EEF Behaviours A case for play in schools